maskmanlucifer/react-a-blog/README.md

-A simple todo app made with ReactJS
+A simple blogging app made with ReactJS